By Louise Baltruschat Hollis

-For a more expensive wedding photographer you will be investing in their years of knowledge and hands on experience, but also a great service.
-Many photographers that charge more often shoot less weddings per year.
-This means more time to dedicate to you and potentially faster image editing times post wedding (always check directly though).
+For a more expensive wedding photographer, you will be investing in their years of knowledge and hands-on experience, but also a great service.
+Many photographers that charge more often shoot fewer weddings per year.
+This means more time to dedicate to you and potentially faster image editing times post-wedding (always check directly though).

 There are also so many amazing photographers that don’t charge a premium but still offer a fantastic service and end photo album for you.
-What I would say is though if you find an offer that is too good to be true, do question it and really do your homework.
+If you find an offer that is too good to be true, do question it.

 Image by MIKI Studios

-When you look at a wedding photographers portfolio or website, take a look at the content of their images.
+When you look at a wedding photographer’s portfolio or website, take a look at the content of their images.
 Are they of wedding day details?
-Are they of guests having fun?
+Are they guests having fun?
 Do they focus on couples’ portraits?
-Are there group line up shots?
-You will get a feel then for the type of shooting style they offer.
+Is there group lineup shots?
+You will then get a feel for the type of shooting style they offer.

 The traditional wedding photography style is more focused on posed and formal shots.
 Think set group shots with your guests and time away from the day for your portraits together.
 It encases a little more structure to your day.

 An unobtrusive photography style is all about letting a couple enjoy their day without feeling like they are being photographed.
-Many great photographers get reviews from couples which mention ‘they didn’t even know they were there‘.
+Many great photographers get reviews from couples that mention that they didn’t even know they were there.
 Keep an eye out for those reviews if you feel that will suit you.
 Especially if you feel nervous about having your photo taken.

 Image by Benjamin Toms Photography

-A great wedding photographer will have a defined style, which is consistent and honest to the setting.
-As you search for wedding photographers you will begin to notice different tones to their images from one another.
+A great photographer will have a defined style, which is consistent and honest with the setting.
+As you search for wedding photographers you will begin to notice different tones in their images.
 Take note of the wedding photographers’ work which draws you in.
 You may then begin to get a feel for the style of wedding photography which excites you the most.